Sozaboy

 Sozaboy: A Novel in Rotten English, more commonly known as Sozaboy (Soldier Boy), is a post-colonial and postmodern anti-war novel by the late author and political activist Ken Saro-Wiwa, published in 1985.

-The novel uses a pidgin English native to some Nigerians and it has some unique characteristics such as doubling every adjective used in the novel.
-It is considered a hard to read novel, however, Ken Sara-Wiwa provides a glossary for the terms that are unknown to the modern English reader, which increases readability and understandability of the novel.
+The novel was written in pidgin English, a variation of English native to some Nigerians and it has some unique characteristics such as doubling every adjective used in the novel.
+Some consider it a hard to read novel, however, Ken Saro-Wiwa provides a glossary for the terms that are unknown to the modern English reader, which increases readability and understandability of the novel.